Razorrag/reddy-anna/FIXES_AND_ADDITIONS.md

 8. All assets needed are properly referenced in the code
 9. The game matches the exact workflow described: opening card selection, betting timer, card dealing, win detection, and results

-All changes are designed to ensure the React app looks and functions identically to the legacy HTML implementation, with the same visual elements, colors, layouts, and game mechanics.
+All changes have been implemented to ensure the React app looks and functions identically to the legacy HTML implementation, with the same visual elements, colors, layouts, and game mechanics.

 ## Complete Implementation Summary